desihub/desidocker/README.md

 You can either run this image locally or on a cloud compute instance.
 A cloud compute instance gives you on-demand access to additional storage and processing power.
 The cost is mainly charged for actively running the compute instances.
+We recommend using AWS EC2 cloud instances in particular, as they have a very high-bandwidth network integration with AWS S3.

 If you prefer to run locally, skip ahead to the section on [Running the Docker image](#running-the-docker-image).
-If you wish to run on the cloud, below are instructions for [Setting up an EC2 instance](#setting-up-an-ec2-instance-optional).
+If you wish to run on the cloud, we provide instructions below for [Setting up an EC2 instance](#setting-up-an-ec2-instance-optional).

 ## Setting up an EC2 instance (Optional)